Opinion: Munich Security Conference reveals frayed trans-Atlantic ties | DW | 16.02.2020

 Macron energizes EU debate

 The highlight of the conference was perhaps the appearance of French President Emmanuel Macron.
-Macron brings incredible dynamism to the European debate.
+The French president brings incredible dynamism to the European debate.
 He fights for European independence.
 He wants a common foreign and defense policy.
-And if that does not work for all 27 remaining EU members after Brexit, then Paris would be happy to work with those that do support the idea repeatedly advocated at the conference, to create a Europe capable of action in the face of the "rivalry of the great powers."
+And if that does not work for all 27 remaining EU members after Brexit, then Paris would be happy to work with those that do support the idea repeatedly advocated at the conference: to create a Europe capable of action in the face of the "rivalry of the great powers."

 Macron has come to the opinion that ambitions alone are not enough in this new world.
 Skills are also required.
 Reaction to this conclusion of Macron's from the German delegation was broadly approving — but it remains to be seen whether that approval is reflected in action.